- Solar advice hub

 That means you can generate warmth with free, green electricity.

-If you have solar panels and a heat pump, you can also benefit from tariffs like Cosy Octopus, which provides you with off-peak periods when you can heat your household with cheap grid electricity.
+If you have solar panels and a heat pump, you can also benefit from import tariffs like Cosy Octopus, which provides you with off-peak periods when you can heat your household with cheap grid electricity.

 You can then export your excess solar electricity during the peak period between 4pm and 7pm to get the biggest returns.